 Hard money loans are asset-based loans, meaning lenders are looking at the value of the house itself and vetting your rehab plan to make sure it’s realistic for the amount of money you’re requesting.
 Howard says his firm doesn’t do background checks or credit checks on applicants, and that’s true for most of the industry as a whole.
 Just keep in mind that each deal is individualized and not subject to a uniform underwriting process.

 2. You Can Close On the Loan Quickly

 Conventional rehab loans can take weeks or even months to close, as banks tend to take a 360-view of your financial health, which includes your income, employment status and history, existing assets and debt, and your credit scores.
 With a hard money loan, you can close on the loan within a week — or sometimes even as quickly as a day.

 3. They’re Short-Term Loans

 Hard money loans are typically taken out for a term between six to 18 months (or longer), says Tayne.
 House flippers only need the loan for the length of the renovation.
 Depending on the lender, you may be able to extend the life of the loan if the project takes longer than expected, but you’ll have to check how easy that extension is to acquire before signing any contracts.

 Downsides of Hard Money Loans

 1. High Interest Rates

 Hard money loans are typically considered riskier.
-While traditional lenders are able to offer more competitive rates because the underwriting process is more rigorous.
+While traditional lenders are able to offer more competitive interest rates because the underwriting process is more rigorous.
 Interest rates on hard money loans can run between 8% and 12% (or higher), depending on the terms of the loan.

 2. They Come with Hidden Costs